 Ann Lilley, Administrative Officer

 Ann provides key administrative assistance and diary management for the Centre and the Co-Directors, Deputy Director and Centre Coordinator and is often a first contact for external enquiries.
-Ann works part time at the Centre on Tuesday, Wednesday and Thursday.
+Ann is currently on maternity leave.
+Danielle Chrisp is currently providing diary management for the Co-Directors.

 Rosa Flaherty, PhD Scholar